 Employers may apply for exemptions if they require their employees to work more than this cap on overtime hours.
 According to MOM, certain higher-risk job roles will not be granted this exemption.

 Overtime work is also separate from working on rest days and working on public holidays.
-This means any work done on rest days and public holidays do not count towards the 72-hour limit on overtime work each month.
+This means any work done on rest days and public holidays does not count towards the 72-hour limit on overtime work each month.

 How Much Should Employees Be Paid For Overtime Work?

 Employees who work overtime should be paid at least 1.5 times their hourly basic rate of pay.
-Again, employers can offer more than this to make the remuneration more compelling.
+Again, employers can offer more to make the remuneration more compelling.
 Employers CANNOT substitute overtime pay with time off.
-This is to encourage employers to ensure proper labour scheduling and provide employees fair wages for longer hours.
+This is to encourage employers to ensure proper labour scheduling and provide employees with fair wages for longer hours.

 The “hourly basic rate of pay” can generally be calculated as: